“Empowering the abused woman to recover with God's truth"

 Remember, an abuser’s goal is to control you, and he or she will frequently use money to do so.
 Economic or financial abuse includes:

-Next section posted will be “Domestic Violence Series (Part 2) – “Explanation of Domestic Violence and Abuse” – “Violent and Abusive Behavior is the Abuser’s Choice” (Part 2A) on Tuesday, June 12th.
+Next section posted will be “Domestic Violence Series” – Section IV - Part 2A – “Explanation of Domestic Violence and Abuse” – “Violent and Abusive Behavior is the Abuser’s Choice” on Thursday, August 6th.